WHAT IS SPARTANS VS ZOMBIES?

 Missions are the craziest part of Spartans Vs Zombies.

-Zombies use this as an opportunity to hunt.
-They also often have objectives and rewards.
+Zombies use this opportunity to hunt.

 How can I contact you guys?